HardNet: Hard-Constrained Neural Networks with Universal Approximation Guarantees: Related Work

 \section{Related Work}

-\paragraph{Neural Networks with Soft Constraints} Early directions focused on implementing data augmentation or domain randomization methods to structure the dataset to satisfy the necessary constraints before training the neural network.
-Other initial directions focused on introducing the constraints as \textit{soft} penalties \citep{marquez2017imposing, dener2020training} to the cost function of the neural network along with Lagrange multipliers as hyperparameters. \citet{raissi2019physics, LI202460} leveraged this idea in their work on physics-informed neural networks (PINNs) to enforce that the output satisfies a given differential equation.
+\paragraph{Neural Networks with Soft Constraints} Early approaches used data augmentation or domain randomization to structure the dataset to satisfy the necessary constraints before training the neural network.
+Other initial directions focused on introducing the constraints as \textit{soft} penalties \citep{marquez2017imposing, dener2020training} into the cost function of the neural network along with penalty weights or Lagrange multipliers as hyperparameters. \citet{raissi2019physics, LI202460} leveraged this idea in their work on physics-informed neural networks (PINNs) to enforce that the output satisfies a given differential equation.
 In parallel to these penalty-based and augmented Lagrangian methods, \citet{chamon2020probably} \cite{chamon2023constrained} proposed rigorous methods that optimize over both primal and dual variables with distributional guarantees based on the PAC-learning framework. \citet{hounie2023resilient} extended this approach by adaptively relaxing constraints to find a better compromise between the objective and the constraints.
 While soft-constraint methods are useful for incentivizing the desirable behavior in the model, their main limitation is that they do not ensure constraint satisfaction for arbitrary inputs, especially those far from the training distribution.

-\paragraph{Neural Networks with Hard Constraints} Some of the conventional neural network components can already enforce specific types of hard constraints.
-For instance, sigmoids can be used for enforcing lower and upper bounds, softmax layers are helpful for imposing simplex constraints, and ReLU layers are essentially projections onto the positive orthant.
-The convolution layer in ConvNets encodes a translational equivariance constraint which led to significant improvements in empirical performance.
-Learning new equivariances and inductive biases that accelerate learning for specific tasks is an active area of research.
+\paragraph{Neural Networks with Hard Constraints} Some conventional neural network components can already enforce specific types of hard constraints.
+For instance, sigmoids can impose lower and upper bounds, softmax layers enforce simplex constraints, and ReLU layers are projections onto the positive orthant.
+The convolution layer in ConvNets encodes a translational equivariance constraint, which led to significant improvements in empirical performance.
+Learning new equivariances and inductive biases that accelerate learning for specific tasks is an active research area.